Crisp-determinization of weighted tree automata over strong bimonoids: Crisp-determinization for the initial algebra semantics

 hence $\Ne(\A)$ is finite. \end{proof}

-Theorem \ref{th:cd-init} says in particular that, for each $(\Sigma,B)$-wta $\A$, if the Nerode algebra $\Ne(\A)$ is finite, then $\sem{\A}^\init$ is i-recognizable by a crisp-deterministic wta.
-However, the reverse of the implication does not hold for each $(\Sigma,B)$-wta $\A$, which can be seen as follows.
+Before showing the second property of $\Ne(\A)$, we exploit Theorem \ref{theo:Nerode_conditions} and show that the reverse of Theorem \ref{th:cd-init} does not hold.
+This theorem says in particular that, for each $(\Sigma,B)$-wta $\A$, if the Nerode algebra $\Ne(\A)$ is finite, then $\sem{\A}^\init$ is i-recognizable by a crisp-deterministic wta.
+However, the following also holds.

 \begin{lm} There is a $(\Sigma,\mathrm{TSR})$-wta $\A$ such that $\sem{\A}^\init$ is i-recognizable by a crisp-deterministic $(\Sigma,\mathrm{TSR})$-wta and $\Ne(\A)$ is not finite. \end{lm} \begin{proof} Let $\A$ be the $(\Sigma,\mathrm{TSR})$-wta of Example \ref{ex:size} with the modification that $F_q=\infty$.
 (Note that $\A$ is even bu-deterministic.)
 Then we have $\sem{\A}^\init=\widetilde{\infty}$, where $\widetilde{\infty}$ is the weighted tree language which takes each tree to $\infty$.
 Of course, $\sem{\A}^\init$ is i-recognizable by some crisp-deterministic $(\Sigma,\mathrm{TSR})$-wta.